Scalable computation of predictive probabilities in probit models with Gaussian process priors: Improved Evaluation of Predictive Probabilities in Probit Gaussian Processes

-Equation \eqref{eq3} provides a closed--form expression that can be useful to estimate fixed parameters in the \textsc{gp} kernel via maximization of $p(\by)$ and, as shown in Proposition \ref{prop1}, is also a key to obtain closed--form expressions for $p(y_{n+1}= 1| \by)$.
+As it will be discussed later on in this article, equation \eqref{eq3} provides a closed-form expression that can be useful to estimate the GP hyperparameters $\balpha$ via direct maximization of $p(\by)$.
+In addition, as shown in Proposition \ref{prop1}, equation \eqref{eq3} also allows to derive closed-form expressions for $\pr(y_{n+1}= 1 \mid \by)$.